SPCUNY Faculty Fellows Application and FAQ

 Who is eligible?

-All CUNY faculty affiliated with any campus who want to develop a project at the intersection of social justice and art are eligible to apply, regardless of title or rank.
+All CUNY faculty (in any discipline/s) affiliated with any campus who want to develop a project at the intersection of social justice and art are eligible to apply, regardless of title or rank.
 Applicants can be teaching (including adjunct) or non-teaching faculty, but they must have an active CUNY appointment in at least the fall semester of their fellowship year.
 Previous experience in creating social practice work is not required, but applicants should have a project idea that clearly incorporates both art and social justice.
 Our website showcases work from previous cohorts that will give you an idea of appropriate projects.
 If you think this program might be a fit for you but you are unsure of your eligibility, please contact us!

 What kinds of projects are we looking for?